 A more long-term treatment option is antibiotic therapy.
 Antibiotic medication may be applied directly to your gum tissue or be taken orally, depending on your needs.
 Other, more aggressive therapy methods may be necessary in more severe cases.

 The earlier gum disease is identified and treated, the greater the likelihood of reversing its damage and achieving a full restoration of oral health.
 If you would like to receive an examination for gum disease in Humble, Texas, please call Drs.
-Umansky, Nikmard and Goldsmith today at 281-446-4700.
+Umansky and Nikmard today at 281-446-4700.
 Our Aesthetic Dentistry Associates team is eager to help you!